cheesepak/nightshade-theme-vscode/README.md

-# nightshade-theme-vscode
+# Nightshade

-A green-forward dark theme for vs code
+Nightshade is a green-forward dark theme for VS Code.
+Originally created to match my desk theming.